- Overview

 Merge multiple Excel tabs

-To import multiple tabs, select the tabs and click Merge Settings.
+- Select the tabs and click Merge Settings.

-In the popup window that appears, select the Merchant ID column, or MID, for each enabled tab.
+- In the popup window that appears, select the Merchant ID column, or MID, for each enabled tab.
 You must also select the DBA column on at least one tab.

-Once you've made your updates click Save.
+- Once you've made your updates click Save.
 The enabled tabs are now shown in the File Settings dropdown.
 You can now click Import to begin importing the residuals data.

-In the next step, click Create New Mapping.
+- In the next step, click Create New Mapping.

 ℹ️ If the columns in the uploaded file match the mappings saved with a previous import, then the saved mappings will be automatically applied, and you can review the mappings using the View Mappings button.